RaulPPelaez/UAMMD/docs/Integrator/BrownianHydrodynamics.rst

 Here, :code:`pd` is a :ref:`ParticleData` instance.

 .. hint:: Being a triply periodic solver, FIB requires a simulation box as a parameter.
-Additionally, since this is a non-exact solver (with spatial discretization errors), a tolerance is also required.

 .. warning:: Contrary to the open boundary methods, in FIB all particles must have the same hydrodynamic radius.